-- Tighten in a cross pattern.
+- 1 Tighten in a cross pattern

-- Thread into nut by hand.
+- 2 Thread into nut by hand

-- · Thread tie rod into nut by hand.
+- 3 Thread tie rod into nut by hand

-- Use LoctiteTM to prevent plug from falling out.
-If plug falls out, the housing will fill with grease.
-The power cell

-must be removed to repair.
+- 4 Use LoctiteTM

-NOTE: Weights, dimensions and operating specifications listed on this sheet are subject to change without notice.
+Note: Weights, dimensions and operating specifications listed on this sheet are subject to change without notice.
 Where specifications are critical to your application, please consult the dealer.